 Playing without constraint or interruption allows a child to become immersed in play, thereby developing a productive attention span.
-This phenomena is also seen in Montessori environments as something termed “normalization“.
+This phenomenon is also seen in Montessori environments as something termed “normalization“.

 7- Critical Thinking

-With every step in loose parts play, from planning – to choosing the materials they will need – to coming up with ways to use their finished product, a child’s critical thinking skills are becoming increasingly fine tuned.
+With every step in loose parts play, from planning – to choosing the materials they will need – to come up with ways to use their finished product, a child’s critical thinking skills are becoming increasingly fine-tuned.